Benjaminas1/Hash-Generator/README.md

 Good collision resistance, avalanche effect.

 Algorithm downsides:
-Relativelly slow compared to other hashing algorithms (almost 2 times slower than sha256).
+Relativelly slow compared to other hashing algorithms (almost 2 times slower than sha256), diversity could be improved.

 # How it works